What Are Nootropics?

-If you’re not getting the recommended amount of oily fish, look at using a fish oil supplement to help encourage good brain health and protecting the brain against aging.
+In Short: If you’re not getting the recommended amount of oily fish, look at using a fish oil supplement to help encourage good brain health and protecting the brain against aging.

 Resveratrol is an antioxidant occurring naturally in the skin of purple and red fruits, such as grapes, blueberries, and raspberries.
 It can also be found in red wine, peanuts, and chocolate.

 Research indicates that using resveratrol supplements could help preserve the function of the hippocampus, which is an important area of the brain associated with memory.